-$$V\frac{dC}{dt} = E - F \times (C - C_0) - k \times C \tag{6}$$ where k is the correction factor due to adsorptive loss.
-When the VOC concentration in the chamber reaches steady state C_s , the emission rates can be estimated as:
+$$V\frac{\mathrm{d}C}{\mathrm{d}t} = E - F \times (C - C_0) - k \times C, \tag{6}$$ where k is the correction factor due to adsorptive loss.
+When the VOC concentration in the chamber reaches steady-state C_s , the emission rates can be estimated as follows:

-$$E = F \times (C_s - C_0) + k \times C_s \tag{7}$$
+$$E = F \times (C{\rm s} - C_0) + k \times C{\rm s},\tag{7}$$

-In our simulation tests in the lab with the standard mixtures with the known E and F, after measuring
+In our simulation tests in the lab with the standard mixtures with the known E and F, after measuring the steady-state concentration C_s , based on Eq.
+(7) we could calculate the adsorptive loss term $k \times C_s$ and k as well.

-407 the steady state concentration C_s , based on above Eq.
-(7) we could calculate the adsorptive loss term 408 $\mathbf{k} \times \mathbf{C}{\mathbf{s}}$ and \mathbf{k} as well.
-409 The correction factors for different VOCs at different flow rates and RH are presented in Table S4.
-410 Consistent with the lower transfer efficiencies at lower flow rates, for a VOC species, the largest k411 value occurs at 3 L min-1 while the smallest k value occurs at 15 L min-1.
-Also k is less affected by 412 RH than by flow rates, and varies among the VOCs probably due to their different adsorptive 413 behavior on the surfaces.
-414 It is under question, however, if this kind of simplified loss correction in lab simulations can be 415 applicable to field measurements due to complex adsorption behavior.
-For example, in field 416 measurements of branch-scale emissions, the surfaces may have limited adsorption capacity 417 especially for the Teflon-coated inner walls, and thus with the prolonged enclosure time of a branch 418 in the chamber, some species may become adsorption saturated on the surfaces and thus would be 419 less affected by the adsorptive loss.
-To avoid the influence of VOCs adsorption, it may be a plausible 420 way to measure emissions after getting adsorption saturation (Chen et al., 2019).
-In the field, one to 421 two hours of balance time prior to tests will be set to reduce the artificial disturbance to the 422 physiological state of the enclosed branch and to ensure that emissions in the enclosure get stabilized, 423 such a procedure would also set enough time for adsorption of emitted compounds and thereby 424 benefit lowering the adsorptive loss during tests afterwards.
-On the other hand, adsorption of VOCs 425 on surfaces in the enclosure will be weakened at high temperatures (Schaub et al., 2010; Kolari et 426 al., 2012).
-Some more adsorptive species, like SQTs, after getting adsorption saturated at lower 427 temperature, would release again from the surface when air temperature elevated (Schaub et al., 428 2010).
-Consider the temperature effect on the adsorptive loss, field enclosure measurements of 429 branch-scale emissions at higher temperature intervals (e.g. near noon time) during a day would 430 have less interferences by adsorptive loss.
-431 Despite of the limitation of loss correction from the lab simulation in this study, this approach might 432 be implicative to deal with the more complex adsorption behavior in field measurements.
-Previous 433 lab studies also eliminated loss by using VOCs standards to calibrate the whole measuring system 434 (Ghirardo et al., 2011; 2020).
-Ortega et al. (2008) made adsorption loss corrections of VOCs by 435 adding internal standard into the enclosure to calculate the recovery.
-Therefore, for more accurate 436 emission measurements by dynamic enclosures in the field, adding surrogate compounds in the
+The correction factors for different VOCs at different flow rates and RH are presented in Table S4.
+Consistent with the lower transfer efficiencies at lower flow rates, for a VOC species the largest k value occurs at 3 Lmin^{-1} , while the smallest k value occurs at 15 Lmin^{-1} .
+In addition, k is less affected by RH than by flow rates, and varies among the VOCs probably due to their different adsorptive behaviour on the surfaces.

+It is under question, however, if this kind of simplified loss correction in lab simulations is applicable to field measurements due to complex adsorption behaviour.
+For example, in field measurements of branch-scale emissions, the surfaces may have limited adsorption capacity, especially for the Teflon-coated inner walls, and thus with the prolonged enclosure time of a branch in the chamber some species may become adsorption saturated on the surfaces and thus would be less affected by the adsorptive loss.
+To avoid the influence of VOC adsorption, it may be a plausible way to measure emissions after getting adsorption saturation (Chen et al., 2019).
+In the field, 1 to 2 h of balance time prior to tests will be set to reduce the artificial disturbance to the physiological state of the enclosed branch and to ensure that emissions in the enclosure get stabilized, such a procedure would also set enough time for adsorption of emitted compounds and thereby benefit lowering the adsorptive loss during tests afterwards.
+On the other hand, adsorption of VOCs on surfaces in the enclosure will be weakened at high temperatures (Schaub et al., 2010; Kolari et al., 2012).
+Some more adsorptive species, like SQTs, after getting adsorption saturated at lower temperature, would release again from the surface when air temperature elevated (Schaub et al., 2010).
+When considering the temperature effect on the adsorptive loss, field enclosure measurements of branch-scale emissions at higher temperature intervals (e.g. near midday) during a day would have less interferences by adsorptive loss.

+Despite the limitations of loss correction from the lab simulation in this study, this approach might be implicative to deal with the more complex adsorption behaviour in field measurements.
+Previous lab studies also eliminated loss by using VOC standards to calibrate the whole measuring system (Ghirardo et al., 2011, 2020).
+Ortega et al. (2008) made adsorption loss corrections of VOCs by adding internal standard into the enclosure to calculate the recovery.
+Therefore, for more accurate emission measurements by dynamic enclosures in the field, adding surrogate compounds in the circulating air in the same way as this simulation study (Fig. 2) would be a possible way to evaluate in situ transfer efficiencies.